MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/key-concepts-subcontracting.md

 _**Applies To:** Lite deployment - deal to proforma invoicing_

-The topic explains some key concepts that you should be aware of before you start to use the subcontracting functionality in Microsoft Dynamics 365 Project Operations.
+The article explains some key concepts that you should be aware of before you start to use the subcontracting functionality in Microsoft Dynamics 365 Project Operations.

 ## Contracting unit on the subcontract